Discussion paper on the review of the Physical Activities Regulations

 Support for LAND recommendations

-by Robin Faye, 2 months agoTo be brief, there are many, many negatively impactful activities that escape assessment according to the Physical Activities Regulations.
+by Robin Faye, over 1 year agoTo be brief, there are many, many negatively impactful activities that escape assessment according to the Physical Activities Regulations.
 There are many projects and potential projects that are not considered major, but should be (SMR's are just one example) because they can (and will) have major effects on their surrounding areas as well as areas downstream.
 The exemption for projects licensed by the Canadian Nuclear Safety Commission is particularly concerning because it allows industry (in our self-interested economy) to regulate itself regardless of the public's interest.
 Transparent oversight is necessary to ensure public safety and environmental stewardship.
 Therefore, I support...
 Continue reading

 -